billgraziano/ScriptSqlConfig/README.md

 You can control which version of SMO is loaded by updating the `ScriptSqlConfig.exe.config` file.

-By default it loads the SQL Server 2012 version of SMO.
+By default it loads the latest version of SMO.
 To change this, uncomment the `<runtime>` section of the `ScriptSqlConfig.exe.config` file.
 You'll see a number of entries that look like this:

       <dependentAssembly>
         <assemblyIdentity name="Microsoft.SqlServer.Smo"